The statues in the jungle set are modeled after the board game pieces in the original Jumanji (1995).

 James Horner composed the music for the original 1995 film, with initials "J.H."
 For this version, the music was composed by Henry Jackman, with initials "H.J."

 As of March 2018, this is the second project Dwayne Johnson has done where his name is Spencer.
-The other being Ballers, where he portrays Spencer Strasmore.
+The other being Ballers (2015), where he portrays Spencer Strasmore.

-Kevin Hart and Dwayne Johnson also shared the screen in the comedy Central Intelligence.
+Dwayne Johnson and Kevin Hart also shared the screen in Central Intelligence (2016).

-This is the first Jumanji film to be rated PG-13 by the MPAA, unlike the original film was rated PG.
+This is the first Jumanji film to be rated PG-13 by the MPAA.
+The original Jumanji (1995) was rated PG.

 This project was completed with assistance from the Georgia Film, Music & Digital Entertainment Office, a division of the Georgia Department of Economic Development.
 With the participation of the Canadian Film or Video Production Services Tax Credit.
 Filmed on location on the Island of O'Ahu in the state of Hawai'i with the assistance of Hawai'i Production Tax Credits administered by the Hawai'i Film Office and the Department of Taxation.
 With the participation of the Canadian Film or Video Production Services Tax Credit.

-Colin Hanks also starred in Jake Kasdan's Orange County and had a cameo in Tenacious D in The Pick of Destiny starring Jack Black.
+Colin Hanks also starred in Jake Kasdan's Orange County (2002) with Jack Black, and had a cameo in the Jack Black vehicle Tenacious D in the Pick of Destiny (2006).